wabenzi/vibe-code/scripts/README.md

 ## Script Validation

-Use `validate-scripts.sh` to check all bash scripts for syntax errors and shellcheck issues:
+Use `validate-scripts.sh` to check all bash scripts for syntax errors and shellcheck issues

 ```bash
 # Basic validation